mapbox/tippecanoe/README.md

  * `-as` or `--drop-densest-as-needed`: If a tile is too large, try to reduce it to under 500K by increasing the minimum spacing between features.
 The discovered spacing applies to the entire zoom level.
  * `-ad` or `--drop-fraction-as-needed`: Dynamically drop some fraction of features from each zoom level to keep large tiles under the 500K size limit.
 (This is like `-pd` but applies to the entire zoom level, not to each tile.)
  * `-an` or `--drop-smallest-as-needed`: Dynamically drop the smallest features (physically smallest: the shortest lines or the smallest polygons) from each zoom level to keep large tiles under the 500K size limit.
 This option will not work for point features.
  * `-pd` or `--force-feature-limit`: Dynamically drop some fraction of features from large tiles to keep them under the 500K size limit.
 It will probably look ugly at the tile boundaries.
 (This is like `-ad` but applies to each tile individually, not to the entire zoom level.)
+You probably don't want to use this.

 ### Dropping tightly overlapping features

  * `-g` _gamma_ or `--gamma=_gamma`_: Rate at which especially dense dots are dropped (default 0, for no effect).
 A gamma of 2 reduces the number of dots less than a pixel apart to the square root of their original number.
  * `-aG` or `--increase-gamma-as-needed`: If a tile is too large, try to reduce it to under 500K by increasing the `-g` gamma.
 The discovered gamma applies to the entire zoom level.
+You probably want to use `--drop-densest-as-needed` instead.

 ### Line and polygon simplification